 Family: Dasyatidae

-Identification: Rhomboid disc.
+Identification: Rhomboid disc; wider than long.
 Anterior disc margins almost straight with rounded tips.
-Dorsum smooth and dark brown to dark grey with a line of small white spots running down each side of body from level with the eyes towards the tail.
-Ventrum pale.
-Tail (usually with two stings) tapers quickly to a short thin whip.
-Tail shorter than disc with long ventral finfold.
+Snout obtuse.
+Dorsum smooth, dark brown to dark purplish-grey with a diagonal line of small white spots on each pectoral fin from level with the eyes towards the tail.
+Ventrum pale, sometimes mottled near the margin.
+Center line of tail contains a row raised thorns between base and barb.
+Beyond barb/sting, tail tapers quickly to a short thin whip.
+Tail usually shorter than disc with a short, prominent ventral finfold.

 Habitat: Sand and rocky bottoms often near rocky reefs and continental drop offs.
-Intertidal to 476m.
-Observed mating in cave systems in New Zealand.
+Intertidal to 480m.
+Observed in shallow bays in Australia.
+More frequent between 180-480m in South Africa.
+Seen mating in cave systems in New Zealand.

-Behavior: Moves into shallow water at flood tide to feed.
+Diet: Moves into shallow water in Australia at flood tide to feed.
 Feeds on bony fishes, bivalves, squid, and crustaceans.

 Reproduction: Viviparous.
 In NZ males have been observed biting and holding onto the much larger females pectoral fin for hours at a time.
 During actual copulation the male flips upside down under the female and inserts one clasper.
 He then beats his pectoral fins up and down and in so doing moves his clasper in and out of the females cloaca.
 During maturation males have been observed nudging the female which may stimulate the birthing process.